Why we need training to challenge far-right extremism?

 All Together Now has been working to undermine far-right extremism in Australia since 2012.
 Formerly known as EXIT White Power, the Community Action for Preventing Extremism (CAPE) project has been spearheading our ongoing work in promoting community resilience to far-right extremism.

-What to expect?
+What to expect

-All Together Now’s interactive programs on countering far-right extremism training are designed in two parts :
+All Together Now’s interactive programs on countering far-right extremism training are designed in two parts.

-2) Responding to Far-Right Extremism which provides guidance on how to respond to young people in the early stages of engagement with right-wing extremism.
+which provides guidance on how to respond to young people and adults in the early stages of engagement with right-wing extremism.

-Identifying Far-Right Extremism Workshop
+Workshop 1 – Identifying Far-Right Extremism

 This training provides participants with a comprehensive overview of the spectrum of far-right extremist hate and violence, both internationally and in Australia.
 It looks at the different ideological tendencies within the spectrum and provides a scan of the landscape of the most important far-right extremist groups, networks and channels.
 Through activity-based learning, participants learn how far-right extremist groups recruit, both online and offline, and who is most at risk of being recruited.